IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-gharris-opsawg-pcap.md

 This refers to all the fields that are saved as numbers and that span over two or more octets.

 The approach of having the file saved in the native format of the generating host is more efficient because it avoids translation of data when reading / writing on the host itself, which is the most common case when generating/processing capture captures.

+The packets are shown in traditional IETF diagram, with the bits numbered from the left to the right.
+The bit numbering does not reflect the binary value position, as IETF protocols are traditionally in big-endian network-byte order.
+The most significant bit is therefore on the left in this diagram as if the file is being stored on a big-endian system.

 # File Header